ninuzzomagno/OmniBook/README.md

 If you want to build this app from source code, you need to extract the libmupdf.a from its tz archive.

 ### Features
 The **translation support** is acheived through *SceHttp* and *Google translate*.
 You can translate a single word or the whole page.
-Supported languages are: Italian, English, Spanish, French and German.
+Supported languages are: Italian, English, Spanish, French and German, Japanese and Chinese.
 You can use the google traslate tts to read sentences/words.
 Everything in this app works by front touch.
 There is a **night mode** and an **automatic save** of your reading progress.